newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/floor-plan-approval-doh.md

 > **Once completed, you will have:**
 >
-> - Approval from your local Department of Health
+> - Approval from your local department of health